jaemnkm/design-system-2/_components/alerts.md

         The counter (1 of 2 tips) and secondary CTA button (Skip) is only shown if a user has 2 or more tips.
       </li>
       <li>
-        Clicking the skip, or the dismiss button will trigger the next tip (if applicable).
+        Clicking the <strong>Skip</strong> button will trigger the next tip (if applicable).
+Clicking the <strong>Back</strong> button will show the previous tip (if applicable).
       </li>
       <li>
-        <strong>Tip lifespan:</strong> The dismiss and skip button does not remove the tip forever.
-In other words, if a user dismiss or skip a tip, then the tip will be shown again the next time the document page is loaded.
+        <strong>Tip lifespan:</strong> The dismiss and skip buttons do not remove the tip permanently.
+If a user dismisses or skips a tip, then the tip will be shown again the next time the page is loaded.
+The tip will no longer be shown once the suggested action has been taken.
+For example, the tip will continue appear until the suggested document upload has been completed.
       </li>
     </ul>